Meeco/js-sdk/packages/cli/README.md

 Request the creation of a new organization.
 The organization will remain in the 'requested' state until validated or rejected by meeco

 ```
-Request the creation of a new organization.
-The organization will remain in the 'requested' state until validated or rejected by meeco

 USAGE
   $ meeco organizations:create